 Some particles, such as neutral mesons that were once thought to be elementary, have turned out to be composite particles (Dirac 1933; Fermi and Yang 1949).
-I start with the assumption that the photon may not be an elementary particle, but a binary structure consisting of two semiphotons[†]-one a particle of matter and the other an antiparticle of antimatter (Wayne 2009a).
-I have defined matter as having a positive mass and antimatter as having a negative mass (Ginzburg and Wayne 2012; Wayne, 2012c, 2013b).
-Negative mass is a legitimate (Belletête and Paranjape 2013; Mbarek and Paranjape 2014) although an unwelcomed (Dirac 1930, 1931; Djerassi and Hoffmann 2001) concept in physics.
-The cosmologist Hermann Bondi (1957) characterized many of its properties.
+I start with the assumption that the photon may not be an elementary particle but a binary structure consisting of two semiphotons-one a particle of matter and the other an antiparticle of antimatter (Wayne 2009a).
+I define matter as having a positive mass and antimatter as having a negative mass (Ginzburg and Wayne 2012; Wayne 2012c, 2013b, 2015d).
+Negative mass is a legitimate (Luttinger 1951; Pollard and Dunning-Davies 1995; Belletête and Paranjape 2013; Mbarek and Paranjape 2014; Paranjape 2017; Farnes 2018; Barzi 2021) although unwelcomed (Dirac 1930, 1931; Socas-Navarro 2019) concept in physics in part because it carries the historical baggage of phlogiston with it (Djerassi and Hoffmann 2001; Tingle 2014).
+However, the cosmologist Hermann Bondi (1957) was not deterred, and he characterized many properties of negative mass.
 The particle and antiparticle that make up a binary photon are conjugate in that they have equal and opposite mass (M), charge (C), and sense of rotation or parity (P).
 The sums of two masses or two charges that are equal in magnitude but opposite in sign are zero.
 Thus, a binary photon in free space is massless and charge-neutral, as is required (Okun 2006; Altschul 2008; Olive et al. 2014).
-Although the binary photon is neutral as a result of being composed of two conjugate[‡] semiphotons, it can form an electric dipole moment and a magnetic moment, which one could argue is a sine qua non for a photon to carry the electromagnetic force.
-Moreover, since the senses of rotation and the signs of the masses are opposite, the angular momenta of the two particles do not cancel each other but add to each other such that the binary photon has angular momentum $(L = \hbar)$.
+Although the binary photon is electrically neutral because it is composed of two conjugate semiphotons, it can form an electric dipole moment and a magnetic moment, which one could argue should be a sine qua non for a photon to carry the electromagnetic force.
+Moreover, since the senses of rotation and the signs of the masses are opposite, the angular momenta of the two particles do not cancel each other but rather add to each other such that the binary photon has angular momentum ( $L = \hbar$ ).

-By contrast, the standard model of physics defines the conjugate particles of matter and antimatter as differing in charge (C), sense of rotation or parity (P), and direction in time (T), which gives CPT symmetry (Feynman 1987).
-According to Richard Feynman (1985), "Every particle in nature has an amplitude to move backwards in time, and therefore has an anti-particle..."
-Assuming that time is most accurately described as being unidirectional (Wayne 2012a, 2013b), I define the conjugate particles of matter and antimatter as differing in charge (C), sense of rotation or parity (P), and mass (M), which gives CPM symmetry (Wayne 2012c).
+By contrast, the Standard Model of Physics defines the conjugate particles of matter and antimatter as differing in charge (C), sense of rotation or parity (P), and direction in time (T), which gives CPT symmetry (Feynman 1987).
+According to Richard Feynman (1985), "Every particle in nature has an amplitude to move backwards in time, and therefore has an anti-particle."
+As a botanist, I assume that time is unidirectional since I have never seen an oak shrink back into an acorn, a sperm and egg released from a fertilized zygote, and mitosis run backwards so that two cells merge into one.
+I also do not know of anybody who has been able to extract sunbeams from cucumbers as Jonathan Swift (1735) described for which the scientists of the grand academy of Lagado were seeking grant money to do.
+Assuming that time is most accurately described as being unidirectional (Wayne 2012a, 2013b, 2015f, 2016c, 2017), I define the conjugate particles of matter and antimatter as differing in charge (C), sense of rotation or parity (P), and mass (M), which gives CPM symmetry.
+Matter and antimatter are antisymmetric in CPM symmetry such that $CPM{matter} = -CPM{antimatter}$ (Wayne 2012c, 2015d, 2016e).
+CPM symmetry is physically distinct from CPT symmetry, but the two are mathematically similar.